GA4 Events: Quick Start Guide for Beginners

 Choose your most important events, like a form submission or purchase, and mark them as a conversion in Google Analytics under Admin » Events.

-Mark an event as a conversion in GA4
+How to mark an event as a key event in GA4

-Then, within your reports, you’ll see a conversion rate and your total number of conversions.
+Then, within your reports, you’ll see a conversion rate and your total number of conversions under key events.
 This can really help you determine where your best, most likely to convert traffic is coming from, what pages they’re landing on, and more.

 The Best Way to Track GA4 Events